 - Use the power of “Yet”.
 If your son tells you, “I’m no good at...” or “I can’t do that”, your response could be, “You’re just not there ... yet”.
 This implies that it is work in progress and success may come through perseverance.
 It’s not about false hope, but encouragement.

 As parents, it is natural to want to see our children do well.
+Their health and wellbeing is vitally important.
 It’s easy as a parent to get caught in the “winning trap”.
 We sometimes just get carried along with the hype.
 But maybe, just maybe, finishing 2nd, 3rd, 4th, or even last is better for children in the long term than always being a winner.

 For each boy, usually, his educational path is going to be a complex and unique journey that he individually creates with the support and wisdom of those around him.
 This is what it should be – we want him to face challenges, we want him to work hard at achieving his goals, and we want him to persist, persist, persist - this is how he will learn and grow into the fine young manhood we all want for him.